neo-one-suite/neo-one/packages/neo-one-website/docs/2-advanced-guides/5-react.md

 ### WithContracts

-Once you've included `ContractsProvider` in your application, you may use the `WithContracts` component anywhere in your application to access the NEO•ONE client APIs. `WithContracts` is is a [render props](https://reactjs.org/docs/render-props.html) component that passes the `client` and your smart contract APIs to it's child function:
+Once you've included `ContractsProvider` in your application, you may use the `WithContracts` component anywhere in your application to access the NEO•ONE client APIs. `WithContracts` is is a [render props](https://reactjs.org/docs/render-props.html) component that passes the `client` and your smart contract APIs to its child function:

 ```tsx
 <WithContracts>